petyaracz/Racz2024rules/Readme.md

 Table 9: Model comparison

-In this set, the baseline + updating MGL is the best fit.
+In this set, the corpus + updating MGL is the best fit.
 There is more mileage in tuning the GCM and the original MGL as well, but finding an MGL setup that improves on the baseline is an important result.